joshdholtz/wassup-swift/README.md

 ## SwiftUI Series Information

 This macOS app doesn't do a lot of crazy stuff with SwiftUI.
-However...
+However... the thing I wanted to showcase was writing a custom SwiftUI like DSL and how to use it 🤷‍♂️

 - [Status bar item](https://github.com/joshdholtz/wassup-swift/blob/main/Wassup/AppDelegate.swift#L15-L63) is a SwiftUI view
 - This would have been much more difficult to build without SwiftUI
 - The DSL for the dashboard configuration is **HIGHLY** inspired by SwiftUI